Do you know about executive branding and your LinkedIn profile?

 Using LinkedIn for Executive Branding

 The number one online site for professional networking today is LinkedIn.
-Millions of professionals from all over the world today have profiles on the site, so you need to make a great profile just to keep in stride with all the rest of the competition.
-If you didn’t know, every single CEO of the Fortune 500 companies are on LinkedIn.
+Millions of professionals from all over the world today have profiles on the site, so you need to make a great profile to keep in stride with all the rest of the competition.
+If you didn’t know, CEOs of the Fortune 500 companies are on LinkedIn.
 So if you aren’t, you are missing out.

 Incorporate Resume Information